Tiendil/tiendil-org-content/content/posts/2024-029-ai-notes-2024-generative-knowledge-base/en.md

 - Store information with losses — stores a statistical image of information, not the information itself.
 - Automatically identify and store semantic relationships between pieces of information.
 - **Information retrieval as probabilistic query completion"**.
 Not necessarily the most probable completion, but usually “probable enough”.
 In the case of chats, this is a literal continuation of the dialogue.
 In the case of graphic transformers and other stuff — you need to dig a little deeper, but the essence remains the same.
 For example, style transfer of an image is a completion of the original image with the style of another.
-So, I’m talking more about semantic completion than pragmatic.
+Thus, I refer more to semantic completion than pragmatic.
 - **The ability to correct the probability of the response form**.
 The simplest example is chats.
 By training LLM on dialogue examples, we get a database that continues the dialogues.
 Still, nothing prevents us from retraining the same LLM to continue the monologues, complete the request with its translation into another language, and so on.
-This property is under question, I will dwell on it in the next section.
+This property is debatable, I will dwell on it in the next section.

 ## Properties of GKB vs properties of its implementations

 It is important to distinguish between the properties of GKB and the properties of its specific implementations

 For example, let’s look at the technology of classical relational databases.
-They are written in different languages, provide different guarantees of data integrity, concurrency, relate to the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) differently, have different performance profiles, and so on.
+They are implemented in different languages, offer varying guarantees for data integrity and concurrency, differ in adherence to the  [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem), have different performance profiles, and so on.
 But conceptually, they have common basic properties: [relational algebra](https://en.wikipedia.org/wiki/Relational_algebra), transactions, representation as separate services, etc. It is these properties, rather than the specifics of their implementation, that form the foundation of the majority of our IT world today.

 Atomic technologies under the GKB are pretty specific (neural networks, specialized video cards), but conceptually, we could build that technology on other components.
 For example, on the voting of 100500 people, or on [genetic programming](https://en.wikipedia.org/wiki/Genetic_programming) on top of quantum computers.
 It just so happened that, in our specific case, this base is neural networks.
 These alternative implementations would have different sets of secondary advantages and disadvantages, but the same basic properties would be required for their success as disruptive technology.